utelecon/utelecon.github.io/src/pages/en/utol/lecturers/materials/index.md

     * A list of enrolled students will be displayed, so check the boxes of the students who you want to make the material available to.

 When you have finished filling in, click the “Confirm” button to proceed.

-The “Check Registration Confirm of registration” page will open, so please check the details and click the “Register” button.
+The “Course Materials Confirm of registration” page will open, so please check the details and click the “Register” button.

 ![](./04-settings-confirm.png)